sacarlson/stellar_utility/multi-sign-websocket/readme.txt

-#Multi Sign websocket Server also still know as mss-server for short
+#Multi Sign websocket Server also know as mss-server or mss-websocket server for short

-The mss-webscket server performs the same actions using the same JSON formated strings as the original mss-server does only using a websocket instead of an http connected server.
+The mss-webscket server performs the same actions using the same JSON formated strings as the original mss-server did plus now more only using a websocket instead of an http connected server.
-The websocket advantage is that the websocket client can now continue to be connected and get feedback of the current status of the transaction in realtime that in ruby can be driven with the EM eventmanager to triger function on transaction events as shown in the client_signer examples contained here. to do a full run of the example sesion you can run each of the samples in a different terminal window to allow seeing the events unfold. in this sequence: start the server:
+The websocket advantage is that the websocket client can now continue to be connected and get feedback of the current status of the transaction in realtime that in ruby can be driven with the EM eventmanager to triger function on transaction events as shown in the client_signer examples also contained here. to do a full run of the example sesion you can run each of the samples in a different terminal window to allow seeing the events unfold. in this sequence: start the server: